ItziModel/itzi/README.md

 # Known issues

-Fixed-water surface elevation boundary is not working properly on East and North border NULL cells are not handled.
-Any map containing such cell would lead to the program generating unpredictable results Instabilities and negatives depths values happens in high slopes regions.
+  - Fixed-water surface elevation boundary is not working properly on East and North region border
+  - NULL cells are not handled.
+Any map containing such cell would lead to the program generating unpredictable results
+  - Instabilities and negatives depths values may happen in high slopes regions.